dedkryl/curl_3_07_2024/docs/BUFREF.md

 Releases the previously referenced buffer, then assigns the new `buffer` to the structure, associated with its `destructor` function.
-The latter can be specified as `NULL`: this is the case when the referenced buffer is static.
+The latter can be specified as `NULL`: this will be the case when the referenced buffer is static.

 if `buffer` is NULL, `length` must be zero.